maarten-pennings/howto/c64development/readme.md

 This concludes the install.
 Now let's write and test some software.

-## Source files
+## Experiment 1: compile and run

-I have written two example source files: one in assembly and one in BASIC.
+For the first experiment, I have written two example source files: one in assembly and one in BASIC.
+We are going to write a makefile to convert these to `.prg` files on virtual disk (a `.d64` file).

-### Assembly
+### Assembly source file

 The first file is an assembly file [`border-sub.asm`](src/border-sub.asm).
 We kept it simple; it just changes the border color (at address $D020)